-Commissioner Reese was originally appointed to the Port of Umpqua Commission in 1995 and then was re-elected after moving back into the area in 2005.
+Commissioner Steve Reese was originally appointed to the Port of Umpqua Commission in 1995 and then was re-elected after moving back into the area in 2005.
 Steve is a graduate of California State University, and has worked as an electrician for the last 35 years.
 He has served on the Douglas County Industrial Development board and he currently serves on the Reedsport Planning Commission.

 Steve and his wife Sandy have resided in Reedsport for 20 years, they have 2 grown children and 2 grandchildren.

 Commissioner Jones was appointed to the Port of Umpqua Commission in April 2015.
 Carey has lived in Reedsport since 1988 and retired as a Sergeant from the Reedsport Police Department after serving for 26 years.
 He is the Port representative on the Salmon Harbor Management Committee and is involved with the Reedsport Boosters Club.

 Carey has a ranch on the South Side of Smith River where he raises commercial cattle and bucking bulls.

 Lee and his wife have two grown children and one grandson.